-Growing your personal wealth with gold does not have to involve standing in a stream panning for precious metals.
+Growing your portfolio with gold does not have to involve standing in a stream panning for precious metals.
 On the contrary, investing in gold can be as simple as trading shares.

-Moreover, many retail investors prefer the perceived safety of gold during economic or political instability, and they may even diversify into gold to balance out their portfolio — hoping that the historical trend of the price of gold rising whenever the market takes a tumble — continues.
+Many retail investors prefer the perceived safety of gold during economic or political instability, and they may even diversify into gold to balance out their portfolio — hoping that the historical trend of the price of gold rising whenever the market takes a tumble continues.

 What should you know about the gold industry?

-Whether or not you believe gold is a lucrative investment strategy, there’s no denying its importance to the market both here in Australia and around the world.
-Its relative rarity globally means it continues to be an attractive prospect for everyone ranging from the average consumer right up to multinational mining corporations.
+Whether or not you believe gold is a good fit for your portfolio, there’s no denying its importance to the Australian and global markets.
+Its relative rarity means that it continues to be an attractive prospect for everyone from the average consumer right up to multinational mining corporations.

-Estimates say that about 200,000 tonnes of gold have been mined around the world, with about two-thirds of that coming in the last 70 years or so.
+Estimates say that about 200,000 tonnes of gold have been mined around the world, as of 2025, with about two-thirds of this coming in the last 70 years or so.
 It is estimated that another 2,000-3,000 tonnes are mined globally each year.

 Australia has been, and remains, a prime location for gold supplies.
-In 2020, Australia produced 327.8 tonnes of gold, the third highest amount in the world after China (368.3 tonnes) and the Russian Federation (331.1 tonnes).
+In fiscal year 2024, Australia produced 289 metric tonnes of gold, the third highest amount in the world after China (380 metric tonnes) and the Russian Federation (310 metric tonnes).
 About 60% of our country’s gold reserves are in Western Australia.

 How have gold stocks performed historically?